andontilli/hello-world/README.md

 My First Repository

 My first GitHub repository
-I'm trying to learn how to use GitHub to impress my friends !!
+I'm trying to learn how to use GitHub to impress my friends (and hide some flags)!!

 # Star Trek Quotes